Do Outdoor Misting Systems Work?

 And in areas where the humidity levels are below 40%, this figure can rise to a reduction of up to 35 degrees Fahrenheit.

-Certainly a marked difference to what you can achieve with a good old-fashioned paper fan!
+Certainly a marked difference to what you can achieve with a good old-fashioned hand-held fan!

 Some Final Thoughts